orlandovald/progressive-delivery-demo/README.md

 ### 6. Deploy a canary version

 You can use the below command to deploy a canary version.
-Valid `VERSION` values are `green`, `blue`, `yellow` and `brown`.
+Valid `VERSION` values are `green`, `blue`, `yellow` and `pruple`.
 Version `yellow` simulates a 50% error rate which would fail the error-rate analysis.

 ```shell
 $ make helm-upgrade VERSION=blue